Responsible tourism in Thailand: Community based tourism standards in Thailand

 In 2012, the CBT Standard was used as a frame for a CBT destinations awards process, implemented under Thailand's Designated Areas for Sustainable Tourism Administration (DASTA).
-The standard was simplified and shortened to 100 criteria,9 while maintaining the core content which had been developed through the participatory CSR- MAP process.
+The standard was simplified and shortened to 100 criteria, while maintaining the core content which had been developed through the participatory CSR- MAP process.
 The CBT Standards Handbook was published by The Thailand Community Based Tourism Institute (CBT-I) in May 2013.

-The CBT Standard will be proposed to Department of Tourism, Chiang Mai to propose for the standard to be developed into an official Thai tourism standard.
+The CBT Standard will be proposed to the Department of Tourism, Chiang Mai to propose for the standard to be developed into an official Thai tourism standard.
 The CBT Standard is envisioned to be used as a tool for self-monitoring and evaluation by communities and as a base for exchange with other ASEAN countries.